sugyant82/animalservice/README.md

+# animalservice
-# animalservice  -----> (original work by Sugyant Chettri as part of singtel coding assignment on 27-July-2021)
+(This is an original work done by Sugyant Chettri as part of singtel coding assignment on 27-July-2021)

 There are two parts to this application